 and heading in a whole new direction, while fans of the Wildstorm incarnation mostly rejoiced.
 Since the first storyline is "Something's happened to Stormwatch history; we need to Set Right What Once Went Wrong

-", it remains to be seen how permenant Starlin intends the changes to be (especially given that the new set up contradicts Demon Knights
+", it remains to be seen how permanent Starlin intends the changes to be (especially given that the new set up contradicts Demon Knights

 and All-Star Western

 's "19th Century Stormwatch".)
-Unfortunately, the re-reboot didn't seem to succeed in winning new readers, and DC has announced that they will be cancelling the New 52 Stormwatch series.
+Unfortunately, the re-reboot didn't succeed in winning new readers, and DC cancelled the Stormwatch series, but not before the very last issue re-re-rebooted Stormwatch back

 This comic book series provides examples of: